In Push For Convenience, Walmart Wants To Help Shoppers Assemble Furniture, Mount TVs

 For Handy, a partnership with Walmart will represent the first time the app gets a footprint in a physical store, according to Hanrahan.
 The company already has a partnership with Wayfair, the online furniture and home goods retailer.

-"Obviously there's a huge shift of people buying more and more product online, but still the vast majority of product is still sold in store, and particularly heavy bulky product," Hanrahan says.
+"Obviously there's a huge shift of people buying more and more product online, but still the vast majority of product is still sold in-store, and particularly heavy bulky product," Hanrahan says.

 He says Walmart shoppers will be offered TV installation for $79 and furniture assembly for $59 through the Handy app or website.